containers/buildah/docs/buildah-from.1.md

 it can be the path to an user namespace which is already in use by another process.

-**--userns-uid-map-user** *mapping*

-Directly specifies a UID mapping which should be used to set ownership, at the filesystem level, on the container's contents.
-Commands run using `buildah run` will default to being run in their own user namespaces, configured using the UID and GID maps.

-Entries in this map take the form of one or more triples of a starting in-container UID, a corresponding starting host-level UID, and the number of consecutive IDs which the map entry represents.

-This option overrides the *remap-uids* setting in the *options* section of /etc/containers/storage.conf.

-If this option is not specified, but a global --userns-uid-map setting is supplied, settings from the global option will be used.

-If none of --userns-uid-map-user, --userns-gid-map-group, or --userns-uid-map are specified, but --userns-gid-map is specified, the UID map will be set to use the same numeric values as the GID map.

-**NOTE:** When this option is specified by a rootless user, the specified mappings are relative to the rootless usernamespace in the container, rather than being relative to the host as it would be when run rootful.

 **--userns-gid-map-group** *mapping*

 Directly specifies a GID mapping which should be used to set ownership, at the